 We’re responsible for 50 cattle grids and regularly carry out maintenance works, including the cleaning out of debris and the replacement of fencing and gates.
-This year (2016/17) we have replaced two cattle grids that failed.
+This year (2017/18) we have replaced one cattle grid that failed.

 Some recent examples of our work

 Ludford Bridge, Ludlow, after repair work was completed

 In recent years we have successfully repaired and strengthened a number of bridges across Shropshire.
 Click on the links for some recent examples.

 May 2016 – Ludford Bridge, Ludlow (pictured)